 When Jehoiakim died, his son Jehoiachin became king of Judah.

 He had reigned only three months when Nebuchadnezzar's armies again besieged Jerusalem.
-Jehoiachin gave himself up to them, and his family, and his officials were taken to Babylon (II Kings 24:8-16; II Chron.
-36:9-10).
+Jehoiachin gave himself up to them, and he, his family, and his officials were taken to Babylon (II Kings 24:8-16; II Chronicles 36:9-10).
 Evidently Ezekiel was also taken to Babylon with this group, approximately five years after Daniel had been taken to Babylon.

-E. Zedekiah (II Kings 24:17-19; II Chron.
-36:10-12; Jer.
-37:1-2)
+E. Zedeciah (II Kings 24:17-19; II Chronicles 36:10-12; Jeremiah 37:1-2)

-Nebuchadnezzar made Mattaniah king of Judah in place of Jehoiachin and changed his name to Zedekiah (II Kings 24:17-19; II Chron.
-36:10).
-He was a son of Josiah and brother to Jehoiakim (Jer.
-37:1).
-Zedekiah reigned eleven years, till the fall of Jerusalem.
-He came to Jeremiah secretly on various occasions to inquire of the will of the lord.
+Nebuchadnezzar made Mattaniah king of Judah in place of Jehoiachin and changed his name to Zedekiah (II Kings 24:17-19; II Chronicles 36:10).
+He was a son of Josiah and brother to Jehoiakim (Jeremiah 37:1).
+Zedeciah reigned eleven years, till the fall of Jerusalem.
+He came to Jeremiah secretly on various occasions to inquire of the YA of the Lord.
 He was too weak, however, to take a stand against the princes of his court.
-He finally yielded to their pressure to rebel against Nebuchadnezzar in spite of Jeremiah's warning against such action (Jer.
-37:11-21; 38:2-28).
+He finally yielded to their pressure to rebel against Nebuchadnezzar in spite of Jeremiah's warning against such action (Jeremiah 37:11-21; 38:2-28).
 When Zedekiah rebelled in the ninth year of his reign, Nebuchadnezzar sent his armies to besiege Jerusalem.
-In less than two years, in the eleventh year of Zedekiah's reign, Jerusalem was taken and destroyed (II Kings 25:1-21; II Chron.
-36:11-21; Jer.
-39:1-12; 40:2-6).
+In less than two years, in the eleventh year of Zedekiah's reign, Jerusalem was taken and destroyed (II Kings 25:1-21, II Chronicles 36:11-21; Jeremiah 39:1-12; 40:2-6).